Type Fountain Pen

 Product Name Parker 61, Mark II.
 We think of the US Mark II as being the capillary-fill model with the wider clutch ring, but it could be they numbered them differently in Argentina ... these have aerometric filling systems, which wasn't a version of the pen we see in the USA, where the capillary filling system was replaced by a cartridge/converter filling pen and is considered the Mark II.

 Filling System Fixed aerometric (squeeze) filing system.
 Tested and working well.
 (The earlier Parker 61s had the tricky capillary filling system.)

-Color Black barrel and section with a satin Lustraloy cap and gold clip.
-There are pearlescent jewels on either end.
+Color Surf Green barrel and section and gold cap with a pattern of grouped lines and gold clip.
+Double pearlized jewels on either end of the fountain pen.

 Nib Fine hooded 14k nib.
 (These Argentinian P61s have two metal dots instead of the inset arrow on the hood.)